-Since 2005, there have been more than 1 billion stolen records in over 2,000 separate incidents.
+Since 2005, there have been more than one billion stolen records in over 2,000 separate incidents.
 In most cases, thieves were seeking payment card data.
-Clearly, it is imperative that businesses do all they can to protect their payment systems from fraud.
+Clearly, it is imperative that businesses do all they can to protect their merchant credit card processing and payment systems from fraud.

 Additionally, if you fail to become PCI DSS compliant or to report your PCI DSS-compliant status via a

-third-party vendor to your merchant services provider, you may also be charged a monthly fee
+third-party vendor to your merchant processing services provider, you may also be charged a monthly fee

 until you do so.

 If your business experiences a data security breach, you could even lose your ability to process credit card payments.
 Perhaps more importantly, you risk the loss of customers.
-Research shows that 43% of customers who have been victims of fraud stop doing business with the merchant where the fraud occurred
+Research shows that 43 percent of customers who have been victims of fraud stop doing business with the merchant where the fraud occurred.

 You will need to complete the following items below by clicking on the link at the bottom Become PCI Compliant:

 Depending on the complexity of your network, you could be done in less than 30 minutes.

 You should also take the following important steps toward maintaining your PCI compliance and maximizing your protection against any outside breaches:

 1 .
 Build and maintain a secure network